WebAssembly/spec/md-proto/WebAssembly.md

        - The sum of the start offset and the length of the string is required to be less than the initial size declared for the linear-memory space.
-       - The start offset is required to be greater than the index of any byte in the linear-memory space that will be initialized by a prior initializer.
+       - The start offset is required to be greater than the index of any byte in the linear-memory space that will be initialized by a prior element in the array.

 #### Global Section